hneemann/yagi/README.md

 file.
 So I implemented a generic rename tool which parses the ast, looks for the generic types, looks which structs and functions are effected by this types and rename also the affected structs and functions in a propper way.
 Then I can write the renamed ast to a file.
-And this can be done for every type I need and at the end I get a generated file which contains all the needed declarations.
+And this can be done for every type I need and at the end I get a generated file which contains all the neccesary declarations.

 ###Example